Map Legend

 The project involves replacing two old 1945 steam boilers with two newer, higher-capacity boilers at the Carl J. Eckhardt Heating and Power Plant on UT Austin's main campus.
 This upgrade will strengthen the University’s already highly efficient and reliable cogeneration utility system, preserving and enhancing its existing design and performance standards.

-Project Location: Utility and Energy Management, 215 E 24th St, Austin, TX 78712
+Project Location: Carl J. Eckhardt Heating and Power Plant, 215 E 24th St, Austin, TX 78712

 Major Anticipated Outcomes/Benefits of Completed Project: The planned replacement of the boiler system aims to upgrade the steam system, maintaining or enhancing its original design principles and efficiencies.

-Travel Impacts: Traffic coordinators may be present at times of high construction activity on 24th street.
+Travel Impacts: Traffic coordinators may be present at times of high construction activity on 24th Street.

 Contact